Connect with Steve

-CIOs are finding that their cloud operational cost is continuing to accelerate with vendor lock in.
+CIOs are finding that their cloud operational cost is continuing to accelerate with vendor lock-in.
 Going forward, enterprise strategic plans require changes for multi-cloud adoption and mitigation using flexible cloud services architecture.

 Higher Education disruptive models

 The digital experience for higher education is changing everything.
-From pre-admissions to graduation, the experiences in the classrooms move to an anywhere/anytime model.
+From pre-admission to graduation, the experiences in the classrooms move to an anywhere/anytime model.
 This is the new norm for their university experience.
 Most advanced degrees including PhDs are morphing into digital 7/24 programs.
 These models use lighter on-campus interactions with disruptive technologies and include augmented and virtual reality adoption for faster learning.

 Three Posts I have under Construction